 Ultimately, ALS is a clinical diagnosis made by a skilled neurologist and no single test is relied on to make or deny the diagnosis.

-The first step is to make an appointment for an evaluation to determine the diagnosis (or second opinion) and a treatment plan.
+The first step is to make an appointment for an evaluation to determine the diagnosis (or second opinion) and treatment plan.

 + Expand All

 The first appointment or second opinion appointment takes place at:

 UC San Diego Health - La Jolla4510 Executive Drive, Suite 325

 The most important element of diagnosis is the in-person evaluation.
 This will occur at an initial appointment, where we review the history of the problems, conduct a physical examination and review information from other physicians.